alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 - outside the team activity when a team member is representing projects associated with the team
 - by members outside the team engaging on the Open Community Building GitHub repository.

-This Code of Conduct also applies when an individual is officially representing the community in public spaces.
+**10.2** This Code of Conduct also applies to individuals officially representing the community in public spaces.

 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed a representative at an online or offline event.

+**10.3** This Code of Conduct also applies to individuals engaging with this repository

+for instance, in interactions on GitHub issues and Pull Requests or activities taking place in the context of the **Open Research Community Building Team**.

-## Enforcement Responsibilities
+## 11. Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behaviour and will take appropriate and fair corrective, restorative and